-It's a good idea to have your medication review before your yearly wellness visit, so you can talk to your doctor about your action plan and medication list.
-Bring your action plan and medication list with you to your visit or anytime you talk with your doctors, pharmacists and other health care providers.
-Also, keep your medication list with you (for example, with your ID) in case you go to the hospital or emergency room.
+It's a good idea to talk to your doctor about your recommended to-do list and medication list.
+Bring the summary with you to your visit or anytime you talk with your doctors, pharmacists and other health care providers.
+Also, keep your medication list up to date and with you (for example, with your ID) in case you go to the hospital or emergency room.

 If we have a program that fits your needs, we will automatically enroll you in the program and send you information.
-If you decide not to participate, please notify us and we will withdraw you from the program.
+If you decide not to participate, please notify us and we will withdraw you.
 If you have any questions about these programs, please call Anthem Member Services at 1-855-322-7062 (TTY: 711).